 Understanding of the importance of railroads may have been one factor which led Civil War veterans to look for favorable sites of development Out West.
 Many Civil War soldiers experienced the war as a struggle for control of rivers and railroads, as battles were fought at these key resources.
 Each side, the Union & Confederate, fought for control of shipping lanes on rivers and the supply lines of railroads.

 After the Civil War, in the late 1860s the federal government promoted extension of railroads all the way through to the West Coast where territories like Washington and Oregon were being developed.
 Awareness of the opening of new territories along rail lines was one attraction for Civil War veterans as they started new lives after the war.
+George Boman was one example of a war veteran who followed this pattern.
+He had participated in the turning-point battles of December 1864, when the Union gained control of all of the railroad lines around Nashville, Tennessee.
+Boman came to Seattle in 1875 and became an investor in real estate, streetcar lines and the ship canal project.

 It’s possible that the earliest Civil War veteran to arrive in Washington Territory was Job Carr who managed to get to Tacoma in 1864, before the Civil War had even ended.
 Carr had been 47 years old when he enlisted with the Indiana Volunteers in 1861.
 During the war he was twice wounded and was honorably discharged in 1864 after three years’ service.